Skip to main content

 How do I get started creating a beautiful green lawn?

-First, ensure you properly loosen and aerate your soil.
+If you haven’t already established your lawn, here are some things you can do to ensure your new lawn comes up strong, lush, and vibrant.
+First, properly loosen and aerate your soil.
 This makes it easier for the roots to grow thick and strong and for the plants to get plenty of oxygen.
 You can turn an inch or two of topsoil, as you would in a garden, with professional aerators or with a trowel or garden fork.
+Seeding thickly and reseeding in the spring, especially if you have thin spots in your lawn, helps maintain a thick, luscious yard.

 Dandelions, often considered the bane of lawn care, actually break up soil and aerate lawns naturally due to their long, strong roots.
 If you find your lawn filled with dandelions, let them do some of the work for you before getting rid of them.
 If they’re going to hang out, you might as well put them to work for you!